postgrespro/mmts/generations2.md

 immediate election restart.
 We should restart them after either some nodes died/connected or proposed gen members have changed or probably after configurable timeout -- elections is just one roundtrip, after all.

+## Alternatives

+'Promises' not to join generations up to some n seems elegant on the first glance and resembles first phase of Paxos, however it a bit complicates choosing when to propose new generation and with which members, as discussed above.
+One alternative is don't give such promises, but collect last_online_in to determine donor in rountrip *after* voting completed, i.e. ask it along with 'elections finished' announce.
+That complicates process of switching into gen as each node need determine donors in additional roundtrip after learning about gen existence though.
+Yet another alternative is just recover from all gen members -- at least one of them would be right donor, however it seems even harder and more expensive.

+There is also a possibility that we might get away without generations at all.
+Probably each node still can determine whom it waits for on its own and we still would be fine, this needs to be checked.